 Medicare is nothing short of fabulous.
 Ask any retiree.
 But it’s not free, and it doesn’t cover everything.

-By one estimate, the average American couple retired in 2022 at the age of 65 will spend $315,000 — out of pocket — on health care and medical costs in retirement.
+By one estimate, the average American couple who retired in 2023 at the age of 65 will spend $315,000 — out of pocket — on health care and medical costs in retirement.
 (It’s worth noting, however, that other estimates suggest this total is much lower in reality.)

 Health care costs include deductibles, premiums and things Medicare doesn’t cover, such as prescription drugs, vision and dental care, hearing aids, home care and nursing homes.